Approval-Based Committee Voting under Incomplete Information: Computing Necessary Committees

-\begin{theorem} In the linear model, $\necmempar{k}$ is solvable in polynomial time under every binary Thiele rule, for all fixed \mbox{$k \geq 1$}. \end{theorem} \begin{proof} Let $\P = (P(v_1), \dots, P(v_n))$ be a partial profile over a set $C$ of candidates, and let $c$ be a candidate.
+\begin{theorem} In the linear model, $\necmempar{k}$ is solvable in polynomial time under Approval Voting and under every binary Thiele rule, for all fixed \mbox{$k \geq 1$}. \end{theorem} \begin{proof} Let $\P = (P(1), \dots, P(n))$ be a partial profile over a set $C$ of candidates, and let $c$ be a candidate.
 As in the proof of \Cref{thm:simpleNecmemkApproval}, for every $W \subseteq C$ of size $k$ (which does not contain $c$), we search for a completion where $W$ defeats $c$.

 Recall that there exists an integer $t$ such that $w(x) = 0$ for every $x < t$ and $w(x) = 1$ for every $x \geq t$.
 Given a size-$k$ set of candidates $W$, we construct a completion $\A$ in a similar way to the proof of Theorem~\ref{thm:linearPoscomkThiele1Weight}.
 Let $v$ be a voter, we have three sets $\top(v), \middle(v), \bottom(v)$ and a linear order $c_{i_1} \succ \dots \succ c_{i_q}$ over the candidates in $\middle(v)$.
 If $|\top(v) \cap W| \geq t$ or $|(\top(v) \cup \middle(v)) \cap W| < t$, then define $\middle_\A(v) = \emptyset$.
 Otherwise, $|\top(v) \cap W| < t$ and $|(\top(v) \cup \middle(v)) \cap W| \geq t$.
 Let $j$ be the minimal index such that $|(\top(v) \cup \set{c_{i_1}, \dots, c_{i_j}}) \cap W| \geq t$, define $\middle_\A(v) = \set{c_{i_1}, \dots, c_{i_j}}$.